UKHomeOffice/taskflow/documents/design-overview.md

 ## Comments and supporting documents

 In addition to workflow transitions, it would be expected that users would be able to add comments and attachments to records at any stage of the process.

+## Change logs and audit trails

+It is expected that all records will have a fully inspectable changelog, and accompanying audit trail that shows all actions performed on the record.

 ## Authentication